 GitLab Flow: Environment and Release-Based Branching

-The model comes in two variants: environment-based branching for teams with staging environments, and release-based branching for teams with scheduled releases.
-Both variants share the same core principle: code flows downstream from main through increasingly stable branches.
+Two main variants exist: environment-based branching for teams with staging environments, and release-based branching for teams managing multiple versions.
+Both follow the same downstream principle: code flows from main toward increasingly stable branches.

 When to Use / When Not to Use